 Shane Bufano is the founder and current Director of Coaching for Queen City FC.
 Bufano started the club in 2011 and since then has developed the club from its original three teams to its current membership of 20-plus teams in 3 different regions in Vermont and Northern New York with over 300-plus youth players from U-8 to U-19 (Boys and Girls).

-Currently the Head Men’s Soccer Coach at Northern Vermont University Johnson, Bufano has earned numerous accolades in his coaching career for his work with Queen City FC, including two of the Vermont State Soccer Association’s highest honors: the 2016 VSA Administrator of the Year and 2013 VSA Girls Coach of the Year.
-In the spring of 2019, Bufano was added as an assistant to the Women's Soccer Program at Northern Vermont University Johnson as well.
+Currently the Head Men’s Soccer Coach at Northern Vermont University Johnson and Stowe High School, Bufano has earned numerous accolades in his coaching career.
+Bufano was recently awarded in 2020 the Capital League Coach of the Year, while coaching the Stowe High School Raiders to 8-0 Capital League record.
+Additionally, for his work with Queen City FC, he has earned to statewide awards including two of the Vermont State Soccer Association’s highest honors: the 2016 VSA Administrator of the Year and 2013 VSA Girls Coach of the Year.

 Bufano has made a mark at NVU Johnson as he continued building off a strong first campaign with an even better season in 2018.
 The program reached some new heights since joining the NCAA as it surpassed the single season win mark by two games with a 10-win season.
 The team also set single season program records for Goals (45), Points (127), and Assists (37).
 The Badgers also reached the postseason for the first time since 2010, and earned the #4 seed in the North Atlantic Conference playoffs as a home playoff team which last happened in 2007.
 In addition, 3 players were selected for the NAC All-Conference teams with Rob Buonanno and Daniel Arriola as First Team selections, and John Folsom as a Second Team selection.
 Rob Buonanno ended the season leading the NAC in Goals (12) and Points (28), while 3 players were in the NAC's Top 5 in Points (Buonanno 1st, Arriola T-5, Salgado T-5).
 Additionally, 5 players were ranked in the top 5 in the NAC for Assists (Hanna - 3, Buonanno T-5, Arriola T-5, Holloway T-5, Croteau T-5) and Tristan Salgado joined Buonanno in the Top 5 for goals in 5th with 9 goals scored.
 During the season, 3 players were also selected as NAC Players of the Week (Joe Holloway, Rob Buonanno, and Daniel Arriola), while Arthur Clayton was selected as Defensive Player of the Week, and Tristan Salgado as Rookie of the Week.
 Buonanno was also selected as the HEROSports D3 Player of the Week for the week of October 21, 2018.